-Subject Code 2MBA05 CIE Marks : 50

-Credits (Lecture Hrs/week) 04 SEE Marks: 100

-Total no. of Lecture Hrs 52 Exam Duration: 03 Hours
+Subject Code 2MBA05 CIE Marks : 50 Credits (Lecture Hrs/week) 04 SEE Marks : 100 Total no. of Lecture Hrs 52 Exam Duration : 03 Hours

-- To highlight the importance of Research in business. - To introduce the basic concepts of Research Methodology. - To familiarize students with the research process, designing a research project and implementing the same. - To expose students to various quantitative tools of data analysis. - To familiarize students with preparing and evaluation of research report.
+- To introduce the importance of Research Methodology. - To introduce the basic concepts of Research Methodology. - To familiarize students with research process, conducting of research and research design. - To familiarize the students with preparing the report and evaluation of research report.